-Our second stop was Green Lagoon where we snorkel and kayak.
+Our second stop was Green Lagoon where we snorkel and kayaked.
 I only did the former because after that hike at Mt.
 Tapyas I did not have the much-needed energy to row.

 We then proceeded to Sunset beach to have our lunch.
 It was too hot so I just stayed in the cottage the whole time.